Helmholtz-UFZ/saqc/sphinx-doc/cook_books/OutlierDetection.rst

    :alt:

-Including multiple Conditions
+Including multiple conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If we do not want to first set flags, only to remove the majority of them in the next step, we also could circumvent the :ref:`unflagging <cook_books_md_m2r/OutlierDetection:Unflagging>` step, by adding to the call to :py:func:`saqc.flagRange <Functions.saqc.flagRange>` the condition for the residues having to be above *20*
+If we do not want to first set flags, only to remove the majority of them in the next step, we also could circumvent the :ref:`unflagging <cook_books/OutlierDetection:Unflagging>` step, by adding to the call to :py:func:`saqc.flagRange <Functions.saqc.flagRange>` the condition for the residues having to be above *20*

 .. code-block:: python